 There are no required materials for this course.

 An internet connection and computer or tablet hardware is required.
-Software requirements include a PDF reader, word-processing application (such as Word), MP4/video player, and Flash player (optional).
+Software requirements include a PDF reader, and a word-processing application (such as Word).
 Free downloadable software is available for each of these.